nnethercote/Rust-CUDA/guide/src/faq.md

   - Stripping away everything we do not need, no complex ABI handling, no shared lib handling, control over how function calls are generated, etc.

 So overall, the LLVM PTX backend is fit for smaller kernels/projects/proofs of concept.
 It is however not fit for compiling an entire language (core is __very__ big) with dependencies and more.
-The end goal is for rust to be able to be used over CUDA C/C++ with the same (or better!) performance and features, therefore, we must take advantage of all optimizations NVCC has over us.
+The end goal is for Rust to be able to be used over CUDA C/C++ with the same (or better!) performance and features, therefore, we must take advantage of all optimizations NVCC has over us.

 ## If NVVM IR is a subset of LLVM IR, can we not give rustc-generated LLVM IR to NVVM?